 The Bee Sting Prognosis

-For many pets, a bee sting is nothing more than an uncomfortable experience, but for others, it can be a serious or life-threatening occasion.
-Dogs generally are stung by bees more often than people are, since they love to chase things that move.
-Dogs are often stung in the area surrounding the face, although they may be stung in the feet.
-If a dog is going to develop an allergic reaction, it generally happens very quickly, so it is best to take your pet to the vet immediately before any sign of a negative reaction occurs.
+For many pets, a bee sting is nothing more than an uncomfortable experience, but in rare cases, it can be a serious or life-threatening occasion.
+Dogs and cats generally are stung by bees more often than people are, since they love to chase things that move.
+They are often stung in the area surrounding the face, although they may be stung in the feet, especially cats who like to "pat" with their paws.
+Although allergic reactions can take up to 24 hours to appear, if you are sure your pet has been stung, it is best to take them to the vet immediately before any sign of a problem occurs.

 Symptoms of a Bee Sting